stan-dev/design-docs/designs/0013-profiling.md

 a second and record the stack).
 This sort of timing would not work with the reverse pass though.

-- There were a variety of other Stan interfaces that were proposed.
+- There were a variety of other Stan language interfaces that were proposed.
 The current one was chosen for simplicity.

     Manual start stops are more verbose and require the start stop string to match